KavajNaruj/homeassistant-enigma-player/README.md

   - Supports authentication and multiple receivers
   - Sending notifications to the box (timeout and type of message can be selected)
   - Load sources from selected bouquet (thanks to madrian)
+  - Load icon from picon or from screenshot (use picon variable.
+Default is icon from picon)

 # Tested with OpenWebif versions:
   - 0.2.7